Hiroshima Peace Memorial Museum

 1945 (Showa 20)

-August 6: The world’s first atomic bomb exploded approximately 600 meters above the center of Hiroshima City, resulting in catastrophic damage.
+August 6: The world’s first atomic bomb exploded about 600 meters above the center of Hiroshima, causing catastrophic damage to the city.

 1949 (Showa 24)